padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 ### DIY

 Landsat 8 is a satellite mission that has been providing data every 16 days since 2013.
-If you are working on a project that requires a list of years that Landsat 8 has been in operation since 2016.
+If you are working on a project that requires a list of years that Landsat 8 has been in operation since 2016. <br>
-1, Which of the functions in the `ee.List` module might be the most logical one to use in a code?
+1, Which of the functions in the `ee.List` module might be the most logical one to use in a code? <br>
 2, Use the function in question 1 to create a list variable that prints the required Landsat 8 acquisition dates at two-year intervals.
 Let the name of the variable be **landsat8Years**.
 The result should be as shown below.